Toyota Fortuner vs Lexus UX

 Feature Showdown

-The Toyota Fortuner features a 8-inch touchscreen, while the Lexus UX gets a 10.3-inch display.
+The Toyota Fortuner features a 8-inch touchscreen paired with a 4.2-inch digital dash, while the Lexus UX gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Lexus UX counters with heated front seats, power tailgate, Lexus Premium Sound audio and ambient lighting that the Toyota Fortuner does not offer.
 Which feature set matters more depends on your daily routine and priorities.